Nonlinear2/Bread-Engine/readme.md

 In the case of Bread Engine, the two perspectives are each run through the same set of weights 40960->256 and concatenated into a vector of size 512, with the side to move perspective first, and the other second.
 Here are the full [network specs](./images/NNUE%20specs.png?raw=true) (Relu is actually clipped relu between 0 and 1).

-### quantization
+### Quantization
 An important way to speed up the neural network is to use quantization with SIMD vectorization on the cpu (unfortunately, gpu's aren't usually suited for chess engines as minimax is difficult to paralellize because of alpha beta pruning (see [ybwf](https://www.chessprogramming.org/Young_Brothers_Wait_Concept) or [lazy SMP](https://www.chessprogramming.org/Lazy_SMP)).
 Also, the data transfer latency between cpu and gpu is too high).

 The first layer weights and biases are multiplied by a scale of 127 and stored in int16.
 Accumulation also happens in int16.
 With a maximum of 30 active input features (all pieces on the board), there won't be any integer overflow unless (sum of 30 weights) + bias > 32767, which is most definitely not the case.
 We then apply clipped relu while converting to int8.
 Now `layer_1_quant_output = input @ (127*weights) + 127*bias = 127*(input @ weights + bias) = 127*true_output`.
 For the second layer, weights are multiplied by 64 and stored in int8, and bias is multiplied by 127 * 64 and stored in int32.
 To be able to store weights in int8, we need to make sure that weights * 64 < 127, so a weight can't exceed 127/64 = 1.98.
 This is the price to pay for full integer quantization.
 After this layer, the output is
 `layer_2_quant_output = quant_input @ (64*weights) + 127*64*bias = 127*64*(input @ weights + bias) = 127*64*true_output`.
 Therefore, we need to divide the quantized output by 64 before applying the clipped relu (this is done using bitshifts as 64 is a power of 2.
 We lose at most 1/127 = 0.0078 of precision by doing this).
 Layers 3 and 4 are similar.
-Layer 4 is small enough that we can accumulate outputs in in16.
+Layer 4 is small enough that we can accumulate outputs in int16.

 Here is some code to run the hidden layers (this was used until Bread Engine 0.0.6):
 ```c++